 Family Planning or Prudish Priests?

 But the questions are still valid.
 Did the Pope get the teaching on birth control and “family planning” and Christian sexuality right or is this just the Catholic Church sticking its nose into our bedrooms where it doesn’t belong?
 Can this document written 50 years ago by a celibate Pope really give us authoritative guidance over our sexual lives?

 “Of such [moral] laws the Church was not the author, nor consequently can she be their arbiter; she is only their depositary and their interpreter, without ever being able to declare to be licit that which is not so by reason of of its intimate and unchangable opposition to the true good of man.” — Pope Paul VI, Humanae Vitae (18)

-Is Catholic Teaching Authoritative OR Just a Suggestion?
+Is Catholic Teaching on Sexuality Authoritative OR Just a Suggestion?

 What you’ll find once you break into the pages of Humanae Vitae is Pope Paul VI offering out a big, fat dose of reality to a desperate and confused world.
 He didn’t create new teaching.
-Instead, he took a look at the problems of the world and gave us healthy, faithful guidance through age-old moral law from the authority given to him by Christ.
+Instead, he took a look at the problems of the world and gave us healthy, faithful guidance through age-old moral law on Christian sexuality and human relationships from the authority given to him by Christ.